 Rebids address one piece of the cost equation — bid price.
-As stated in my June 2011 Professional Builder article, “10 Elements of the Total Cost Model,” “The only thing that purchasing on low bid price alone guarantees is that you will never operate by lowest total cost.”
+As stated in my June 2011 Professional Builder article, “10 Elements of the Total Cost Model to Purchasing,” “The only thing that purchasing on low bid price alone guarantees is that you will never operate by lowest total cost.”

 There are nine other factors to consider in that model, the costs of which can easily exceed what you initially gained in the rebid.
 A rebid is not Lean.
 In fact, it obstructs Lean process.
 When you ask a framer, a plumber, or a supplier of roofing material to rebid, you ask him to reduce his sales price, thus his margin, on the same labor and/or material that he provides today.
 That does not improve product or process.

 Lean, on the other hand, cries out: Let’s do something different!
 Let’s find a better way to build it, to schedule it, to ship it, to use a different material, to remove a step, to do more with less, to save a trip, to save a day, etc. And, in doing so, this reduces cost for everyone.
 Lean is harder than a rebid and takes a lot of thought, but it’s far more rewarding.

 4. Lean is simply value engineering in new clothes